MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 ---
 title: "Install the C++ Linux workload in Visual Studio"
-description: "Describes how to download, install, and setup the Linux workload for C++ in Visual Studio." ms.date: "02/06/2019" ms.assetid: e11b40b2-f3a4-4f06-b788-73334d58dfd9
+description: "Describes how to download, install, and setup the Linux workload for C++ in Visual Studio." ms.date: "03/05/2019" ms.assetid: e11b40b2-f3a4-4f06-b788-73334d58dfd9
 ---

-# Download, install, and setup the Linux workload
+# Download, install, and set up the Linux workload

 You can use the Visual Studio 2017 IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).